Almantask/CSharp-From-Zero-To-Hero/README.md

 Sum of defense value of all equipment equals to total defense of player.
 Attack value of weapon is player's total attack.
 Player cannot have more items in their inventory than total weight allowed.
 The total max weight player has is determined by their strength status (30 + strength * 10 (kg)).

+## Glossary
+**Domain**- is the area of interest that you are working on.
+For example if you are building rockets, rocket science would be your domain.
+Or if you are doing money related transaction processing, finances would be your domain.